AjayrajSingh/topaz/app/xi/README.md

 First configure your build:

-    fset x86-64 --modules default,rust
+    fx set x86-64 --packages topaz/packages/default,topaz/packages/xi

 Generate and build:

-    fgen -m=default,rust
-    fbuild
-    ${FUCHSIA_DIR}/scripts/symlink-dot-packages.py --tree=//apps/xi/*
+    fx full-build
+    scripts/symlink-dot-packages.py --tree=//topaz/app/xi/*

-Assuming you have a working Acer setup and are running `fboot` in a different terminal session, you can reboot the Acer with the new build using:
+Assuming you have a working Acer setup and are running `fx boot` in a different terminal session, you can reboot the Acer with the new build using:

-    freboot
+    fx reboot

 Optional: In another terminal you can tail the logs

-    ${FUCHSIA_DIR}/out/build-zircon/tools/loglistener
+    fx log

 You can run the zx_toy example from your host with:

-    netruncmd : "example_zx_toy"
+    fx shell "example_zx_toy"

 You won't see any output, if you run `example_zx_toy` on the device you should see some log output.

 To run Xi from your host machine:

-    netruncmd : "@ bootstrap device_runner --user-shell=dev_user_shell --user-shell-args=--root-module=xi_app"
+    fx shell "bootstrap device_runner --user-shell=dev_user_shell --user-shell-args=--root-module=xi_app"

 ## Android & Flutter